transposit-connectors/mc-spackle/runbooks/investigating_transposit_staging_on_aws.md

 [Display alerts in alarm](https://console.demo.transposit.com/mc/t/spackle/actions/display_alarming_alarms)

-## Check ECS tasks are deployed with the right ECR image

 ## Check basic microservice stats

 Here you can get a quick view of the basic metrics for each ECS service corresponding to each microservice.